patrickpulfer/ws1_duplicate_devices_by_SN/README.md

-# Delete duplicated devices by Serial Numbe
+# List duplicated devices by Serial Number from VMware Workspace ONE® UEM API

 ## This script will fetch all Android devices from VMware Workspace ONE® UEM via API call and calculate which devices are duplicate an safe to delete.